Updated: Apr 23

 - "OK.
 Let's go for a downwind." - that was Oscar Chalupsky in the morning after our arrival.
-He was my boss at the time and he drove to Tarifa with me to help with the setup.
+He was my boss at the time when I was working for Epic Kayaks and he drove to Tarifa with me to help with the setup.

 - "Perfect!"
 I was really keen to try the carbon version of V12, which Epic had recently put on the market.
 It was Oscar's personal surfski.

 The wind was blowing from the east.
 I still didn't know that the name of that wind was Levante.
 I also didn't know Levante was blowing consistently above 20 knots about 76% of the year.

 We decided to paddle in the Strait of Gibraltar from Getares beach to the port of Tarifa.
 The conditions were approximately 25-30 knots and looking perfect.

 The only problem we had (at least from my point of view at the time) was that we had two very different boats: a V8 in club construction (17 kg) and a V12 in Elite construction (10 kg).
 I knew exactly which of the two boats I wanted to paddle and I was pretty sure Oscar wouldn't let me use it.